dvfrancis/hi-lo-card-game/README.md

 - Open the repository.
 - To the right of the page, click the 'Fork' button.
-- You can then open this repository in the IDE of your choice, and make changes as required.
+- You can then open this repository in the IDE of your choice, and make your own changes.

 ![How to fork a repository](assets/images/github-fork-deployment.webp)